apache/flink/docs/dataset_transformations.md

 The Join transformation joins two DataSets into one DataSet.
 The elements of both DataSets are joined on one or more keys which can be specified using

-- a `KeySelector` function or
+- a key-selector function or
 - one or more field position keys (Tuple DataSet only).
+- Case Class Fields

 There are a few different ways to perform a Join transformation which are shown in the following.

 #### Default Join (Join into Tuple2)

-The default Join transformation produces a new TupleDataSet with two fields.
+The default Join transformation produces a new Tuple DataSet with two fields.
 Each tuple holds a joined element of the first input DataSet in the first tuple field and a matching element of the second input DataSet in the second field.

 The following code shows a default Join transformation using field position keys: